nikooo777/BattleBit-Community-Server-API/README.md

 - `!ban <target> <length in minutes> <optional reason>` bans a player from the server.

 An additional feature is that all chat messages are logged to a file named `chat_date-here.log` in the same directory as the binary.
-Additionally all chat messages are logged to a mysql database if configured.
+Additionally all chat messages are logged to a mysql database ~~if configured~~.

 ### Targeting